mtnasir/ChatNode/README.md

 - **output_json_format**: Specifies the format of the data extracted by the node, for example, `output_json_format = """{ "name": " ", "age": " " }"""`.

-To initialize a ChatNode object, use the following code: `N1 = ChatNode(goal, status, role, messages, output_json_format)`.
-To evaluate the ChatNode, use the method: `results, summary, json_out, messages = N1.run(messages)`.
+To initialize a ChatNode object, use the following code:
+`N1 = ChatNode(goal, status, role, messages, output_json_format)`.

+To evaluate the ChatNode, use the method:
+`results, summary, json_out, messages = N1.run(messages)`.
+To end the conversation duo to lack of information or be the cliant request , use the method:
+N1.endconv() .

 The node outputs the following variables:

 - **results**: The current status of the ChatNode;